 All the new liners include a feature called the "Golden Gate," whereupon the middle section of the liner is not sewn to the bib's outer material.
 Assos said the unattached section allows increased air circulation and isolates the body from some saddle movement transferred to the bib's outer material

 The second model in the S7 line, the $269 Equipe, adds a new liner feature that might be the most externally visible change to the entire line.
 It also has the most amusing name.
-The front of the liner is cup-shaped to accommodate male genitalia, a shaping that is inescapable (but rarely remarked upon, in BRAIN's experience) when the bibs are worn off the bike.
+The front of the liner is cup-shaped to accommodate male genitalia, a shaping that also creates a noticeable "are-you-just-happy-to-see-me effect" off the bike, a phenomenon rarely commented upon in this reporter’s experience.

-Assos designers nicknamed the feature the "KuKu Penthouse box," to the delite of the assembled media.
+Assos designers nicknamed the feature the "KuKu Penthouse box," to the delight of the assembled media.

 "Because it's where you store your jewels," Visentin explained.